 Why did shares of Martinrea (TSX:MRE) pop 6% last week?
 Because Mr. Market wanted to reward the company for delivering a blowout quarter with record numbers, a growing order book, and a great outlook for the full year and beyond.
-The auto-parts maker is clearly riding the wave of the auto industry?s rebound, and it looks like investors are in for a really good treat as the company reaches new heights.
+The auto-parts maker is clearly riding the wave of the auto industry’s rebound, and it looks like investors are in for a really good treat as the company reaches new heights.
+When Martinrea stumped Magna Industry leader Magna (TSX:MG,NYSE:MGA) also reported a record quarter last week, but the market didn’t seem too impressed – Magna shares just managed to end…

 To keep reading, enter your email address or login below.